o3de/o3de.org/content/docs/atom-guide/core-systems/materials/materials.md

 ## Physically based Rendering in Atom

-**Physically based rendering (PBR)** is a rendering technique that accurately describes a material by using real-world properties, such as metallic quality, roughness, and glossiness.
+**Physically based rendering (PBR)** is a rendering technique that simulates realistic interaction between materials and light.
 Atom supports PBR and features PBR material types such as StandardPBR, EnhancedPBR, and other variations.
+These follow industry standard workflows using metallic and roughness properties.
 Atom's material system is also capable of rendering non-photo-realistic techniques and special effects through alternate material types.
 We provide built-in material types focused on PBR rendering, but users can author their own material types to suit their needs.

 A full list of material types in Atom is listed in [Material Types in Atom](#material-types-in-atom).